kbat/docs/analysis/newf2/intro.md

 };
 ```

 The above code snippet defines a `functor`.
 There are a couple of nice things about functors.
 One is that unlike regular functions, they can contain a *state*.
-The above example creates a function which adds 42 to whatever you give it.
+The example below creates a function which adds 42 to whatever you give it.
 But that value 42 is not hardcoded, it was specified as a constructor argument when we created our functor instance.
 You could create another adder, which added 27, just by calling the constructor with a different value.
 This makes them nicely customizable.

 ```cpp
 // Now you can use it like this: